Cuprate/cuprate/books/protocol/src/p2p_network/common_types.md

 ### Network Address [^network-addr] { #network-address }

-Network addresses are serialized differently than other types, the fields needed depend on the `type` field:
+Network addresses are serialized differently than other types, the fields needed to depend on the `type` field:

 | Fields | Type                                    | Description      |
 | ------ | --------------------------------------- | ---------------- |